vinyl-umbrella/mine-sweeper/README.md

 # mine-sweeper

 This program is mine sweeper with python3.
-I used GUI library as tkinter.
+I used tkinter as a GUI library.

 <img src="./img/sample.png" width="320px">